wang-shao/my_git_test/readme.txt

-Git is a verison control system
+Git is a great verison control system
 Git is free software
+Git is great